Meenakshi Sundareshwar

 The film which marked the directorial debut of Soni, was announced on 25 November 2020, with filming beginning on the same day, and was completed within February 2021.
 The film was shot in places across Karaikudi, Ooty, Mumbai and Bangalore.
 The film's cinematography and editing is handled by Debojeet Ray and Prashanth Ramachandran respectively.
 The music is composed by Justin Prabhakaran with lyrics written by Raj Shekhar.

 Meenakshi Sundareshwar was premiered through the streaming service Netflix on 5 November 2021, coinciding with the Diwali festival.
 The film received mixed review from critics and audiences, who appreciated the performances and chemistry of Dassani and Malhotra, the musical score and soundtrack, setting, location picturisation and cinematography, but criticised the slow-paced and lengthy narration.
-The film, further received overwhelming criticism for the representation of Tamil people, which lacked authenticity and also being stereotypical.
+The film, further received sharp criticism for the representation of Tamil people, which lacked authenticity and also being stereotypical.

+At the 2022 Filmfare OTT Awards, Meenakshi Sundareshwar received 3 nominations – Best Web Original Film, Best Actress in a Web Original Film (Malhotra) and Best Actor in a Web Original Film (Dassani).